brevzin/cpp_proposals/xxxx_placeholders/pipelines.md

 My current view is that the best choice of design is:

 * the [placeholder](#placeholder) model (with mandatory placeholder)
-* the [precedence](#operator-precedence) show be very low: below the logical operators and just above assignment.
+* the [precedence](#operator-precedence) show be very low: just above assignment.
-* [multiple uses](#multiple-placeholders) of placeholder should evaluate the left-hand argument once and provide it as an lvalue to each placeholder
+* [multiple uses](#multiple-placeholders) of placeholder should evaluate the left-hand argument once and provide it as an lvalue to each placeholder, and [at least one use](#unevaluated-contexts) has to be evaluated.
 * the [choice of placeholder](#choice-of-placeholder) should be `$`{.op}: it's new, doesn't clash with anything, is only a single character, stands out with clear meaning, and has prior art in this space.

 We should explore [placeholder lambdas](#placeholder-lambdas) as an option for terser lambdas.
 There doesn't seem to be a real direction for having terser lambdas, so this may be it.